Upper

 What to Expect

 Incisions for brachioplasty may be quite small and hidden in the armpit, placed partway down the arm or possibly extend past the elbow.
-Dr. Koehler bases his choice of surgical approach on many factors, including your anatomy and the level of correction that’s needed.
+The surgeon bases his choice of surgical approach on many factors, including your anatomy and the level of correction that’s needed.
 From the initial incision, any excess skin and tissue can be removed and the remaining skin pulled smooth before the incision is closed.
-Regardless of the specific type of incision used in your surgery, Dr. Koehler takes great care to plan placement as discreetly as possible so that the scar will be hidden by your natural posture when standing.
+Regardless of the specific type of incision used in your surgery, Dr. Koehler and Dr. Gardner take great care to plan placement as discreetly as possible so that the scar will be hidden by your natural posture when standing.

 Since arm lift surgery is typically performed on an outpatient basis under general anesthesia, most patients can return home the same day of their surgery.
 Discomfort from surgery can is managed with prescription medications, and wearing elastic bandages to support the treated area can offer additional support.
-For the first 2 weeks of your recovery, you’ll need to limit your physical activity, and it’s important to follow Dr. Koehler’s post-operative instructions throughout the healing process.
+For the first 2 weeks of your recovery, you’ll need to limit your physical activity, and it’s important to follow the post-operative instructions we provide throughout the healing process.

 Risks and Complications